elenaspb2019/ClickHouse/docs/en/operations/system_tables.md

 - `loading_duration` (Float32) — Time taken to load the dictionary.
 - `last_exception` (String) — Text of the error that occurs when creating or reloading the dictionary if the dictionary couldn't be created.

-Clickhouse takes a random number from the interval [lifetime_min, lifetime_max].
+Clickhouse takes a random number from the interval `[lifetime_min, lifetime_max]`.
 If lifetime_min=0 and lifetime_max=0, Clickhouse does not reload the dictionary by timeout.
 In this case, the Clickhouse can reload the dictionary earlier if the dictionary configuration file was changed or the SYSTEM RELOAD DICTIONARY command was executed.

 The amount of memory used by the dictionary is not proportional to the number of items stored in it.
-So for flat and cached dictionaries, all the memory cells are pre-assigned, regardless of how full the dictionary actually is.ote that the amount of memory used by the dictionary is not proportional to the number of items stored in it.
-So for flat and cached dictionaries, all the memory cells are pre-assigned, regardless of how full the dictionary actually is.
+For flat and cached dictionaries, all the memory cells are pre-assigned, regardless of how full the dictionary actually is.

 **Example**